pepkit/pepkit.github.io/_docs/geofetch.md

 ### Quick start

-`geofetch` currently exists only in prototype is is not is not yet functional or publicly available.
+`geofetch` currently exists only in prototype and is not yet functional or publicly available.